Hangar Theatre: History

 The Hangar Theater for All Seasons met a $4.6 million goal in its 2010 capital campaign for a building renovation, creating a year-round home for Hangar Theater Company's productions.
 Today, the Hangar brings a range of theatre experiences to students across New York State, with the School Tour and Artists-in-the-Schools programs.
 Throughout the summer, KIDDSTUFF performances and the Next Generation School of Theatre reach thousands of young people.
 The Hangar currently serves approximately 60,000 adults and children annually.

 Robert Moss returned as Interim Artistic Director for Hangar's summer 2008 season; Peter Flynn was named Artistic Director in August, 2008.
 Josh Friedman, the serving Managing Director, assumed the role in 2012.
 During 2012, Stephanie Yankwitt served as the Acting Artistic Director through the end of the Mainstage season.
 Jen Waldman assumed the role of Artistic Director in 2013.

 Michael Barakiva served the role of Artistic Director from 2015-2020.
 Shirley Serotsky joined the Hangar in 2019 as the Associate Artistic Director and Education Director.
 In 2020, she worked as the interim Artistic Director after Michael Barakiva left the position, and began working as the Artistic Director in 2021.

+In 2025, the Hangar Theatre was granted $250,000 in state funding for renovations through the New York Senate's Community Resiliency, Economic Sustainability, and Technology Program from state senator Lea Webb.
+2025 marked the theatre's 50th year anniversary.